Portfolio-Solver-Platform/infrastructure/README.md

 - run `minikube addons enable metrics-server`

+- for local development, have [Nix (the package manager)](https://nixos.org/download/) installed

 ## How to run
+For local development, install the dependencies using `nix develop`.

 By running `make start` all services will be deployed on your local minikube.

 You can access the services through the gateway by using minikube tunnel.
 There after to get the ip address execute the `access.sh` script.